Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Reliability and validity analysis

 \subsection{Hypothesis validity}

-\textit{To what extent do measurements of expressive power obtained by comparing to $k$-WL support hypotheses about expressive power?} Graph ML practitioners often posit expressive power as necessary (although not sufficient) to increase GNN performance on real-world graph tasks.
+\textit{To what extent do measurements of expressive power obtained by comparing to $k$-WL support hypotheses about expressive power?} Graph ML practitioners often posit that poor expressive power limits GNN performance on real-world graph tasks.
 This is confirmed by our survey.
 Participants rated the relevance of expressive power to real-world graph tasks as \survey{$3.611 \pm 1.461$} (\hyperref[Q10]{Q10}).
 Furthermore, participants rated the informativeness of expressive power for real-world graph task performance as \survey{$3.389 \pm 1.195$} (\hyperref[Q18]{Q18}).
-However, there are intrinsic limits to $k$-WL (c.f., \S\ref{sec:intrinsic-limits-wl}).
-There are also two other regimes in which comparing to $k$-WL is suboptimal:
+However, there are intrinsic limits to $k$-WL, as well as two other regimes in which comparing to $k$-WL is suboptimal.